zachalbert/ldthw/_color/070-contrast-overview.md

 6. The contrast of **extent**
 7. The contrast of **simultaneity**

-The following exercise will set up your design document for the next seven lessons.
+The following exercise is a bit dry, but will set up your design document for the next seven lessons.

 <!--more-->
 ## Exercises